foxfixfax/PyCCE/docs/source/theory.rst

 ---------------------------------

-In the pure dephasing regime (:math:`T_1 >> T_2`) the decoherence of the central spin is characterized by the decay of the off diagonal element of the density matrix of the qubit.
+In the pure dephasing regime (:math:`T_1 >> T_2`) the decoherence of the central spin is characterized by the decay of the off-diagonal element of the density matrix of the qubit.
-I.e. if the qubit is initially prepared in the :math:`\left|{\psi}\right\rangle = \frac{1}{\sqrt{2}}(\left|{0}\right\rangle+e^{i\phi}\left|{1}\right\rangle)` state,
+I.e., if the qubit is initially prepared in the :math:`\left|{\psi}\right\rangle = \frac{1}{\sqrt{2}}(\left|{0}\right\rangle+e^{i\phi}\left|{1}\right\rangle)` state,
 the loss of the relative phase between :math:`\left|{0}\right\rangle` and :math:`\left|{1}\right\rangle` levels is characterized by the coherence function: